 Used as a filming location for both Wolf Hall and Poldark, and with a history stretching back to 1185, Horton Court is a truly spectacular setting for a special getaway.
 The beautiful Roman city of Bath is on your doorstep as well as the rest of the glorious Cotswolds.

 When you stay at Horton Court, you’ll experience first-hand the results of the £2m restoration work that has breathed new life into the building, bringing back centuries-old ceilings and wood panelling and you’ll also be a part of its future – funds from your holiday go back into looking after places like this for everyone.
-And if you’re keen to see other grand houses, then head to nearby National Trust properties Dyrham Park and Newark Park before returning to your own manor in the evening.
+And if you’re keen to see other grand houses, then head to nearby National Trust properties Dyrham Park, Newark Park and Tyntesfield before returning to your own manor in the evening.

 Availability & book

 - Selected dates